 If you are eligible for Medicaid but you are also over the age of 65 or have been diagnosed with ALS or ESRD, you can ALSO get Medicare coverage.
 When you have both Medicare and Medicaid coverage, you are considered “dual-eligible” and can enroll in a Medicare Advantage dual-eligible special needs plan.

-To get more information about saving money on health care by enrolling in Medicare Advantage, set up an appointment with a Medicare benefits advisor in your area or call us at 833-438-3676.
+To get more information about saving money on health care by enrolling in Medicare Advantage, set up an appointment with a licensed agent in your area or call us at 833-438-3676.

 By providing the information above, I grant permission for Medicare Health Benefits Independent Broker, MedicarePlanFinder.com, and its affiliated agencies to contact me to discuss Medicare Advantage, Prescription Drug Plans, or Medicare Supplement products.
 Not affiliated with or endorsed by Medicare or any government agency.